18F/culper/docs/CONFIGURATION.md

 ## `CSRF_SECRET`

-Random tokens used for CSRF protection are generated using a secret random key of at least 256-bits.
+Tokens generated for CSRF protection are digitally signed using a secret random key of at least 256-bits.
 For example, `openssl rand -base64 32` generates an appropriate key.
-If this value is not specified, one will be automatically generated unique to the instance.
+If this value is not specified, one will be automatically generated unique to the instance, but then different instances will not be able to read each other's cookies.

 **Target** - Back-end (api)<br>
 **Default** - *none*<br>